OpenSILEX/phis-docs-community/docs/experimental-organization.md

 ![upload-file](img/create-document_file.png)

 `Comment`.
 Complete plain text description of the new document, preferably provided in English language.
+For now, line breaks cannot be inserted in a comment : they could generate a bug.

 Click on the <span class="btn btn-success">Create</span> button to complete the document creation, i.e. the document upload and the specification of its metadata with [Dublin Core](http://dublincore.org/documents/dces/) standards.